John Mwakangale: Career

 When the Tanganyika African National Union (TANU) was formed in Dar es Salaam in July 1954 under the leadership of Julius Nyerere — in order to lead the struggle for independence, Mwakangale became one of its most prominent leaders in the country and in the Southern Highlands Province.
 He was also one of the leaders of the Pan-African Freedom Movement for East and Central Africa (PAFMECA) which was founded in Mwanza, Tanganyika, in September 1958 under the leadership of Julius Nyerere.
 PAFMECA mobilised and coordinated the independence struggle in the East-Central African region comprising a number of countries: Tanganyika, Kenya, Zanzibar, Uganda, Nyasaland (renamed Malawi), Northern Rhodesia (now Zambia), and Southern Rhodesia (renamed Zimbabwe).
 It was renamed the Pan-African Freedom Movement for East, Central and Southern Africa (PAFMECSA) after it was expanded to include the countries of southern Africa, including apartheid South Africa.
-John Mwakangale remained a prominent leader in the larger freedom movement.
+Mwakangale remained a prominent leader in the larger freedom movement.

 In 1958, Mwakangale was one of the few African leaders who were elected to the Legislative Council (LEGCO), a colonial parliament dominated by the British colonial rulers led by the British governor of Tanganyika.
 The governor during that time was Sir Edward Twining.
 He served as governor from 1949 to 1958.
 He was succeeded by Sir Richard Turnbull in July 1958.
 Turnbull was the last governor and relinquished power to Julius Nyerere on independence day, 9 December 1961.
 Nyerere became the first prime minister of the newly independent nation of Tanganyika.

 Members of LEGCO were elected on a tripartite system representing three racial categories: Europeans, who were mostly British settlers; Asians, mostly Tanganyikans of Indian and Pakistan origin, a category which also included Arabs; and Africans, or blacks, who constituted the vast majority of the population of Tanganyika.
 Mwakangale represented the Southern Highlands Province in the colonial legislature where together with his colleagues he continued to campaign for independence.

 The Southern Highlands Province which he represented in LEGCO was one of seven provinces of colonial Tanganyika.
 The provinces were Western Province which was the largest; Lake Province, Northern Province, Central Province, Coast Province, Southern Province, and the Southern Highlands Province which was simply known as the Southern Highlands.
 The provinces were divided into smaller administrative units called regions in 1963.